 In addition to applying UHPC to new construction projects, the material also holds promise for repair projects, particularly for structurally deficient bridges.

 Without fundamentally altering the makeup of deficient bridges, repair crews can instead apply UHPC overlays to existing structures to provide the bridge with the material’s best properties.
-Even with an overlay, UHPC can provide an existing bridge with:
+Even with an overlay, UHPC can take an old bridge and give it a better a better than new a new bridge performance with:

 The material bonds well with existing concrete decks and can substantially expand the life cycle of existing infrastructure.
 UHPC can even be formulated specifically for repair purposes.